dominikjaniga91/Azure-bicep/README.md

 # Azure bicep

-Azure bicep script that that creates a basic recourse on Azure
+Azure bicep script that creates a basic recourse on Azure